wojciechteclaw/TrondHack/README.md

 # S.A.M.B.A. - Speckle as Material Bank App

 This is the result of a 3-days work on the Speckle hackathon "Into the Speckleverse" https://hack.speckle.dev/, where we* protoyped the solution called SAMBA.
+We won in the category: "Biggest Impact on a Social Problem".
+You can watch our presentation here: https://www.youtube.com/watch?v=fFKIhNaLEvU&t=174s&ab_channel=CSDGNTNU

 We* are engineers and architects who on daily basis research how to make buildings more sustainable.
 One way to do that is by applying circular practices, in particular - the reuse of building components.
 But this is not that easy.
 First you need to know what elements are available.
 Then there is a challange of mapping those to your new design.